Structure of a Nominal Group

 Declensions are no longer productive in almost all Modern Eittlandic dialects.
 They are still mostly used in formal and written speech, but they are less and less used in less formal circumstances and in oral speech.
 The Royal Academy for Literature, which authored Standard Eittlandic, even recommends not using grammatical cases when using this dialect as they are reduntand with other syntactic strategies.
 While the recommendation is mostly followed, speakers still tend to use the singular genetive declension oraly.
 Younger folks at the time of writing even tend to regularize it as -ar for strong neuter and weak nouns.

-The only exception to declensions no longer being productive is in the Hylfjaltr Kingdom’s exclave in southern Eittland where speakers of its local dialect tend instead to favor strong nouns for newer terms.
+One exception to declensions no longer being productive is in and around the Hylfjaltr Kingdom exclave in southern Eittland where speakers of its local dialect tend instead to favor strong nouns for newer terms.
 Hence, while most dialects agree on “internet” (pl.nom internetr, pl.dat internetum) being a weak noun, this dialect treats it as either a strong feminine (sg.gen internetar, pl.nom&acc internetr, pl.dat internetum) or a strong neuter (sg.gen internets, pl.dat internetum) — the difference is due to subdivisions in said dialect, mainly between rural and urban areas favoring the former and the latter respectively.

 There are some regular exceptions to the declension system.
 The first one, inherited from Old Norse, is the -r suffix becoming -n or -l when a noun ends with an «n» or an «l» respectively, hence the table below showing the declensions of strong masculine himn (heaven) and strong feminine hafn (harbour, haven).